Kentucky Septic Hauling Compliance Guide

 Trip documentation under 902 KAR 10:170 calls for eight fields on every customer invoice: generator name and address, phone number, gallons pumped, service date, vehicle plate number, disposal site location, and waste type.
 That phone number requirement catches some operators off guard — most states do not require it on the manifest itself.

-Kentucky defaults to a 5-year record retention period in line with federal guidance.
-Haulers who also handle grease trap waste should note that grease hauling falls under the same DPH permit program — no separate license is needed, though land application of grease waste is not allowed.
+Kentucky requires a 5-year record retention period under 902 KAR 10:170 Section 3(14), which directs haulers to keep customer invoices and other business-operation records for five years.
+Haulers who also handle grease trap waste should note that Kentucky's definition of septage includes grease removed from grease traps.
+The same DPH permit program applies, though land application of grease waste is not allowed.

 - Regulatory Body